BlazerElectric/starter-configurator/README.md

-# Starter Configurator
+# Motor Starter Builder

 This is a web-based configurator for building valid motor control panel SKUs for Blazer Electric.
-The app guides users through a series of dropdowns, dynamically filtering options based on previous selections to ensure only compatible parts are chosen.
+The app (Motor Starter Builder) guides users through a series of dropdowns, dynamically filtering options based on previous selections to ensure only compatible parts are chosen.

 ## Features